panicbit/orf/README.md

 # transcriptome_translator
 Translates nucleotide sequences to Amino Acid sequences.
 (RNA and DNA, shifts reading frames and reverses)

+Takes a FASTA file of nucleotide sequences and outputs another FASTA file with Amino Acids.

+Deserializing is done with nom.

+Threadpools are utilized to allow scaling with hardware, after nom has finished parsing tasks are dispatched as threads become available and then the file is written into a fasta format text file.

 WARNING: You must edit main.rs to the /home/user/transcriptome_translator/test/test-nucleo.FASTA for this to work properly, it will panic because of the unwrap for loading the file to memmap.